-- Problems questions which require the application of status and common law to solve practical issues; - Case notes: - Theory-type questions in which students are required to describe, explain and critically evaluate the current law.
+- Problem questions which require the application of statutes and common law to solve practical issues; - Case notes; - Theory-type questions, in which student are required to describe, explain and critically evaluate the current law.

 Students who have a valid LOA for the class test must complete a make-up test at a time to be arranged by the lecturer.